 What is urethane casting?

-Urethane casting is a production-quality manufacturing process for small or medium quantities of parts.
+Urethane casting is a production-quality manufacturing process for short-run batches of parts.
 It is similar to injection molding, but the tooling used is soft and flexible rather than metal.
-Because of this, urethane casting is much cheaper than injection molding, especially for low-volume production.
+Because of this, urethane casting is much more cost-effective than injection molding, especially for low-volume production, and offers shorter lead times.

 The urethane casting process goes like this: